gamzabox/humble-ai-cli/README.md

   - `/help` – show available commands.
   - `/new` – start a fresh session (clears in-memory history).
   - `/set-model` – select the active model from configured entries.
+  - `/mcp` – display enabled MCP servers and the functions they expose.
   - `/exit` – quit the program (pressing `Ctrl+C` twice also exits; once during streaming cancels the response).

 ## Prerequisites